Mike Belshe

 Mike Belshe (born 1971) is an American computer scientist and entrepreneur.
-He‘s a co-founder and CEO of BitGo, Inc. and a cofounder of Lookout Software in 2004.
-He is the co-inventor of the SPDY protocol and one of the principal authors of the HTTP/2.0 specification.
+He's a co-founder and CEO of BitGo, Inc. and a cofounder of Lookout Software in 2004.
+He is the co-inventor of the SPDY protocol and the lead author of the HTTP/2.0 specification.

+Early life and education

 Belshe received his bachelor's degree in computer science from California Polytechnic State University, San Luis Obispo.

+He is also an inventor with over 10 technology patents.

+He is a lifelong Bay Area resident and grew up just outside of Berkeley.

+Career

+Belshe started his career at Hewlett-Packard in 1993 as a software engineer focusing on systems and infrastructure.

+In 1995 he joined Silicon Valley startup Netscape Communications Corp., where he worked on the enterprise-level use web server Netscape Enterprise Server. where he worked closely with Ben Horowitz as one of the critical engineers.

+He later joined Supernews as VP of applications.